kylecoberly/standard-essay-whatever/intro.md

 # Standard Essay

-It was a dark and stormy night,
+It was a dark and stormy night, and I had to teach a git class the next day!